- GERMANY ||

 Okay, so cutting is unethical, and I hate to admit it, but all the regulars tend to do it.
 Nobody says anything to you because everybody in line is too afraid of standing out in front of the bouncer and not getting in.
 If you are one or two, just go for it and cut the line as much as you can π.

-If you go to the sex club Lab on Saturday night, you can ask for a bracelet as you are leaving, and then head into the Berghain guest list line (it hugs the building on the right).
+If you go to the sex club Lab on Saturday night, you can SOMETIMES ask for a bracelet as you are leaving, and then head into the Berghain guest list line (it hugs the building on the right).
 This also alleviates issues with being rejected -- this is the best little-known tip I think.
+This doesn't always work, but it is worth trying.

 Don't be too loud in line